AFTLEX-24/Divine-Priority-Summoner/README.md

 # Divine Priority Summoner (AHK v2)

-> "With the script,
+> With the script,
-I summon PRIORITY LEVELS!"
+I summon PRIORITY LEVELS!

 A simple tool that creates custom launcher scripts to give your games or apps an instant CPU priority boost.